The scooters can mean more than a fun trip for riders and a nuisance for pedestrians — they're often involved in injuries.

 “Some, like Swedish (Medical Center in Englewood), consistently see scooter accidents, while others, like The Medical Center of Aurora, do not whatsoever,” said Sullivan, who thought the difference may have to do with neighborhood or proximity to Denver’s urban center.

-In the beginning, the scooters arrived without permission.
+At the start, the scooters arrived without permission.
 Now, the electric devices are continuing to spread to more metro-area cities, touted as a way to reduce traffic but also feared by some pedestrians who see them zooming down sidewalks.

 “Electric scooters and bikes should only be ridden where bicycles are allowed to ride and should not be ridden on sidewalks unless actively parking, starting or ending a trip,” said Vanessa Lacayo, a spokesperson for Denver’s transportation department.